White Organic Vermouth

-White Vermouth is one of the most interesting and typical Italian classy wines.
-The old spelling of the name was Wermouth or Wermuth.
-The origin of the name is uncertain; perhaps, it comes from the German word Wermuth "wormwood" (Arthemisiaabsinthium).
+White Vermouth is one of the most exciting and typical Italian classy wines.
+The old spelling of the name was Wearmouth or Wermuth.
+The origin of the name is uncertain; perhaps, it comes from the German word Wermuth "wormwood" (Artemisia absinthium).
 It became famous in Piedmont, thanks to Antonio Benedetto Carpano, who first manufactured it in 1786 and sold it in his shop in the centre of Turin.
-Another famous shop was the one owned by the Rovero family, which could boast among its clients King Carlo Alberto.
-By the end of the 19th century, vermouth was regularly exported to South America, United States and throughout Europe.
+Another renowned shop was owned by the Rovero family, who could boast among its clients King Carlo Alberto.
+By the end of the 19th century, Vermouth was regularly exported to South America, the United States, and Europe.

-Ingredients: White wine, sugar, alcohol, extracts of herbs and spices.
+- Ingredients: White wine, sugar, alcohol, extracts of herbs and spices, caramel

-The history of Azienda Fratelli Rovero starts at the end of the nineteenth century.
+The history of Fratelli Rovero starts at the end of the nineteenth century.
 The last two generations continued the family tradition expanding the company and using farming techniques that guarantee safe and natural products.
-The organic farming has been extended to the whole production over the years, representing now the company’s strong point as an example for many farmers.
+Organic farming has been extended to the whole production over the years, representing now the company’s strong point as an example for many farmers.